Academic Handbook Student Welfare Policies and Procedures

 6. The team may recommend any other appropriate or proportionate action.
 This could include a direct referral to Stage 2 if, following the meeting, it becomes apparent that the student is at serious risk of harm to themselves or others, that they are likely to continue to behave in a manner that is disruptive or distressing or they fail to engage with their support plan or their programme of study.

-8. SSD and the member of faculty or Academic Advising will normally make more than one attempt to engage the student with the Stage 1 process if they are reluctant, before proceeding to Stage 2.
+8. SSD and the member of faculty or the student’s Academic Advisor will normally make more than one attempt to engage the student with the Stage 1 process if they are reluctant, before proceeding to Stage 2.

 Stage 2: Formal Procedure